The Real Housewives of Beverly Hills season 6: Synopsis

 Kathryn Edwards officially made her entrance to the series in episode eight at a charity event hosted by Vanderpump and Rinna.
 Soon after Edwards arrival, Rinna brings up the O. J. Simpson murder case due to Edwards' history with O. J. Simpson.
-Edwards reveals she has history with Faye Resnick due to Resnick mention her and her ex-husband ina book she had published decades ago.
-At Richards' BBQ, she confronts Resnick however there is very little resolution when Resnick wants to leave it in the past.
-With her dislike of Resnick, Edwards finds herself in a heated discussion with Richards' when she speaks badly about Resnick, who is Richards' close friend.
+Edwards reveals she has history with Faye Resnick, due to Resnick mentioning her and her ex-husband in a book she had published decades ago.
+At Richards' BBQ, she confronts Resnick, however, there is very little resolution when Resnick wants to leave it in the past.
+Edwards finds herself in a heated discussion with Richards after she speaks badly about Resnick, who is Richards' close friend.
 Edwards hosts a lunch for the ladies at her San Diego home and after a deep discussion about alcoholism, Edwards opens up about her painful past.
-Edwards later receive a makeover by Girardi.
+Edwards later receives a makeover from Girardi.
 Edwards visits Girardi at her home and the two bond.
-Girardi reveals her opinion on Vanderpump and shortly after the lunch Edwards takes the information to Vanderpump.
-After getting a hearing test, Edwards receives some good news that allows her to hear again.
+Girardi reveals her opinion on Vanderpump, and shortly after the lunch, Edwards takes the information to Vanderpump.
+After getting a hearing test, Edwards receives some good news that she will be able to hear again.

-Girardi, who made her debut to the series in episode three, visits her close friend Foster, who gets a medical treatment.
+Girardi, who made her debut to the series in episode three, visits her close friend, Foster, who gets a medical treatment.
 Girardi reveals her double life with her stage name, Erika Jayne.
 Girardi enjoys a day in Malibu visiting Foster and her husband David.
-Girardi meets the other ladies, leaving them feeling intrigued and shocks them with news of her own plane.
+Girardi meets the other ladies and shocks them with news of her own plane, leaving them intrigued.
 After news of people question Foster's health, she questions the integrity of their friendships.
-During a dinner at Bethenny Frankel's house, who's a housewife featured on Real Housewives of New York City as well as Richards' friend, Girardi finds herself in a debate with Frankel over branding after Frankel watches her music video.
+During a dinner at the home of Bethenny Frankel, a friend of Richards and housewife featured on Real Housewives of New York City, Girardi finds herself in a debate with Frankel over branding after Frankel watches her music video.
 Girardi flies to Cleveland on her private jet to visit Foster after her surgery.
-Girardi relays the discussion Vanderpump and Richards' had at the BBQ to Foster.
-Girardi later head to San Diego to perform at a gay club and has invited the women along.
-Girardi later bonds with Edwards by giving her a glamorous, Erika Jayne styles makeover.
-Later at her BBQ, Girardi gets into an argument with Rinna over who really brought up the words "Munchhausen."
-Girardi invited Edwards to her home to bond and opens up by admitting her opinions on Vanderpump, but later Edwards informs Vanderpump of what she has said.
-Girardi is confronted by Vanderpump on what she said and now is very wary of Edwards and doesn't trust her after she learns that she has relayed the information.
+Girardi relays the discussion Vanderpump and Richards had at the BBQ to Foster.
+Girardi later heads to San Diego to perform at a gay club and has invited the women along.
+Girardi later bonds with Edwards by giving her a glamorous, "Erika Jayne" style makeover.
+Later at her BBQ, Girardi gets into an argument with Rinna over who really brought up the words "Munchausen."
+Girardi invites Edwards to her home to bond and discusses her opinions on Vanderpump, but later, Edwards informs Vanderpump of what she has said.
+Vanderpump confronts Girardi over what she has heard; Girardi is then wary of Edwards and doesn't trust her after learning that she has relayed the information to Vanderpump.